 With this in mind, Catholics and other committed disciples should be determined to play their full role as citizens in all the legitimate avenues of social and cultural life, promoting civil legislation in harmony with divine law and human dignity.
 Of course, there will be those who accuse us of attempting to impose our religion on a pluralistic society, as if we were trying to force all Americans to abstain from meat on Fridays, and they would be mistaken (as I explain HERE).
 So be it.

-As we prepare to celebrate the Lord’s Epiphany,5 Whether on its proper date or, in deference to St Pragmatica, patroness of secular patterns of living (invoked against the inconveniences posed by liturgical time), on Sunday let us beg the Holy Spirit to deepen our devotion to the Person and Gospel of the universal Savior, who became man to show us in a human way how much God loves us.
-May we also confide ourselves to the intercession of the Blessed Virgin Mary, Star of the New Evangelization, and of St Paul, the great Apostle to the nations.
+As we celebrate Christ’s Epiphany, let us beg the Holy Spirit to deepen our devotion to the Person and teachings of the universal Savior, who became man to show us in a human way how much God loves us.
+May we also confide ourselves to the intercession of the Blessed Virgin Mary, Star of the New Evangelization, and of St. Paul, the great Apostle to the nations.